Grothendieck Rings of Queer Lie Superalgebras: Introduction

 \section{Introduction}

-The Grothendieck group is an invariant of an abelian category defined to be the span of all objects, modulo the relation $[A]+[C]=[B]$ for every exact sequence $0\rightarrow A\rightarrow B\rightarrow C\rightarrow0$.
+The Grothendieck group is an invariant of an abelian category defined to be the $\mathbb{Z}$-span of all objects, modulo the relation $[A]+[C]=[B]$ for every exact sequence $0\rightarrow A\rightarrow B\rightarrow C\rightarrow0$.
 When the category is a tensor category, the Grothendieck group inherits a ring structure via $[A]\cdot[B]=[A\otimes B]$.
-For finite-dimensional modules over semisimple Lie algebras, the Grothendieck ring is isomorphic to the ring of characters due to the highest weight description of simple modules, c.f. e.g. \cite[Prop.
+For finite-dimensional modules over semisimple Lie algebras, the Grothendieck ring is isomorphic to the ring of characters due to the highest weight description of simple modules, c.f.\ e.g.\ \cite[Prop.
 4.2]{SV}.
 For Lie superalgebras, the ring of characters is the quotient of the Grothendieck ring by the relation identifying a module with its parity shift.

 In this paper, we determine the ring of characters for queer Lie superalgebras.
 These algebras are one of the strange series in Kac's classification of simple Lie superalgebras \cite{K}, and is the remaining classical series for which the Grothendieck ring is described.
-For the queer Lie supergroup $Q(n)$, the description takes the following form. \begin{thm} The ring of characters of $Q(n)$ is isomorphic to the ring
+For the queer Lie supergroup $Q(n)$, the description yields the following theorem. \begin{thm} The $\mathbb{Q}$-span of the ring of characters of $Q(n)$ is isomorphic to the ring

 \end{thm}